Gongzi-Zhang/pcrex/readme.md

 # usage
-## check
+## check: used for checking statistics of each minirun of specified runs
-    the program ./check is used for checking statistics of each minirun of specified runs; which support 4 kinds of variables:
+ * it support 4 kinds of variables:
     * solos:
     * comparisons
     * slopes
     * correlations
-    see check.conf to how to setup each of them
+    see check.conf about how to setup each of them

   e.x.
     ./check   # use the default configuration: check.conf